SforAiDl/KD_Lib/README.rst

     import torch
     import torch.optim as optim
     from torchvision import datasets, transforms
-    from KD_Lib import DML
+    from KD_Lib.KD import DML
-    from KD_Lib import ResNet18, ResNet50                                   # To use models packaged in KD_Lib
+    from KD_Lib.models import ResNet18, ResNet50                                   # To use models packaged in KD_Lib

     # This part is where you define your datasets, dataloaders, models and optimizers